defenseunicorns/leapfrogai-deployment/INSTALL-NVIDIA.md

 1. "N/A" will be used to denote that nothing changes from the CPU-only instructions, and those instructions should be referred to for that step.

 2. If there is a variation from the CPU-only instructions, then the command(s) and steps that are different will be described.

+3. By default, each backend is configured to request 1 GPU device

+   - At the moment, you cannot time-slice nor setup multi-instance GPU using these instructions
+   - Over scheduling GPU resources will cause your backend pods to crash
+   - To prevent crashing, install backends as CPU-only if you have filled up all your GPU devices already
+   - See the [README.md](./README.md) for more details on future improvement to these instructions

 ## Instructions